 Curing

-In its simplest form the word ‘curing’ means ‘saving’ or ‘preserving’ meat and the definition covers preservation processes such as: drying, salting and smoking.
-When applied to home made meat products, the term ‘curing’ usually means ‘preserved with salt and nitrite.’
-When this term is applied to products made commercially it will mean that meats are prepared with salt, nitrite, ascorbates, erythorbates and dozens more chemicals that are pumped into the meat.
-Meat cured only with salt, will have a better flavor but will also develop an objectionable dark color.
-Factors that influence curing:
+In its simplest form, the word ‘curing’ means ‘saving’ or ‘preserving’ meat, and the definition covers preservation processes such as drying, salting, and smoking.
+When applied to homemade meat products, the term ‘curing’ usually means ‘preserved with salt and nitrite.’
+When this term is applied to products made commercially, it means that meats are prepared with salt, nitrite, ascorbates, erythorbates, and dozens more chemicals pumped into the meat.
+Meat cured only with salt will have a better flavor but will develop a darker color if curing continues for a long time.

 • Temperature - higher temperature, faster curing.